fluxcd/image-automation-controller/docs/spec/v1alpha1/imageupdateautomations.md

 will result in commits with the author `Fluxbot <flux@example.com>`.

-The `messageTemplate` field is a string which will be used as the commit message.
+The `messageTemplate` field is a string which will be used as a template for the commit message.
 If empty, there is a default message; but you will likely want to provide your own, especially if you want to put tokens in to control how CI reacts to commits made by automation.
 For example,

 ```yaml
 spec: